 Many Singaporeans perceive palliative care to be expensive, with more than half citing that they will not consider hospice care due to high costs.
 This reflects the lack of awareness on the true cost of palliative care.
 Inpatient hospice care is half of the general hospitalisation fees, at $250 to $350 per day, and some even receive home palliative care for free.

-Depending on the complexity of care required and the individual’s preferences, palliative care can take place in various settings, including hospitals, clinics, nursing homes, hospices and even in the individual’s own abode.
+Depending on the complexity of care required and the individual’s preferences, palliative care can take place in various settings, including acute hospitals, community hospitals, clinics, nursing homes, hospices and even in the individual’s own abode.

 The locations where palliative care take place can be divided into 3 main categories.
 Each location is designed to suit the care needs of each individual: